uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.2.0 =
+* Fix for toolbar button disappearing when the SiteOrigin PageBuilder Widgets Bundle plugin is enabled.
+Props @JarkkoLaine for figuring that one out!
+Ref: https://wordpress.org/support/topic/button-in-the-toolbar-of-tinymce-disappear-conflict-page-builder/

 = 3.1.9 =
 * Support `shortcode_atts_insert` filter for filtering the shortcode's default attributes.
 Props @gtrout for the pull request!